brycewray/hugo-site/content/posts/2021/07/better-notifications-preside-email-app.md

 alertSound="GHSound_ChurchBell.mp3"
 {{< /highlight >}}

 For a list of the available sounds you can use instead of that default one, see the [URL File Reference](https://github.com/richwaters/PresideNotify#url-reference).
-(I personally am partial to `GHSound_Piano1.mp3`, but to each his/her own.)
+(I personally am partial to `GHSound_Piano1.mp3`, but to each their own.)
 {.indentAfterLI}

 13. Go down to line 68, which currently is: